 offered each quarter through the Campus Connect enrollment system.
 (Set

-the filter in the "Liberal Studies Requirement" field to "Junior Year
+the filter in the "Liberal Studies Requirement" field to "Experiential Learning.")

 Students are encouraged to fulfill

-their JYEL requirement during their junior year, but some students may
+their Experiential Learning requirement during their junior year, but some students may

-complete this requirement in the sophomore or senior year.
+complete this requirement in their sophomore or senior year.
 Please speak

 with your advisor about the best options for you.
-Visit the Junior Year Experiential Learning
+Visit the Experiential Learning

 site for further information.